Zichen1028/Zichen1028/README.md

 - 👋 Hi, I’m @Zichen.
-- 👀 I’m interested in Software Development and Machine Learning.
+- 👀 I’m interested in Software Development and Big Data.
 - 🌱 I’m currently working on .NET, Spring, Python, AWS/Azure.
 - 💞️ I’m looking to collaborate on developing interactive games and applications.
 - 📫 How to reach me: Please send me a message.